pygame-community/pygame-ce/docs/reST/ref/mouse.rst

    located outside of the display window, but is always constrained to the screen.

+   .. versionchanged:: 2.4.0 Now returns (x, y) as a Tuple of floats, instead
+      of ints, in preparation for future high precision APIs.

    .. ## pygame.mouse.get_pos ##

 .. function:: get_rel